1. ELIGIBILITY AND ENTRY FEE

 a.
 The prize money pool will consist of 85% of the total entry fees collected.
 The other 15% will go to the Salmon Unlimited to help improve the Lake Michigan fishery.

 b.
-Cash prizes will be awarded to the top 25% boats entered based on the following percentages of 85% total entry fees.
-2019 prizes increased due to substantial donation.
-An example prize structure based on 30 boats as follows:
+Cash prizes will be awarded to the top 20% of the boats entered based on 85% of total Super Sweeps entry fees.

 c.
 In case of ties, the prize money between the two or more places the participants would have won will be divided equally between the tied contestants.